 As part of this campaign, they have released a mini-documentary that explores how social workers help people improve their mental health and team with doctors to promote health and wellness.
 Check it out below.

 The School of Social Work at The University of Memphis is pleased to announce its Sixth Social Work Symposium on April 13, 2018.
 On the 50th anniversary of both MLK's assassination and the foundation of the social work program at the University of Memphis, we want to honor the legacy of MLK and how social work has walked in MLK's footsteps in our role promoting social justice and equity for all people, particularly marginalized and poor people.

 Abstracts and poster submissions are being accepted until January 30, 2018.
 Please refer to the flyers below for submission information.

 2017 Social Work Newsletter

-The Department of Social Work has re-launched its annual Newsletter!
-You can view it at the link below.
+The Department of Social Work has re-launched its 2017 Annual Newsletter!

 The Department of Social Work Visits Delta State University Career Fair